Sonnett, Swanson named Player and Coach of the Year

-Women's Soccer College Cup vs. UCLA (by Matt Riley)
+Women's Soccer vs. Florida State (by Matt Riley)

 2015 is a year that Virginia women's soccer head coach Steve Swanson will never forget.
 Swanson served as an assistant coach for the United States as the Americans triumphed over Japan to win its third World Cup while he was watching two of his former UVa standout players, Morgan Brian (Class of 2015) and Becky Sauerbrunn (Class of 2007), play the entire 90 minutes of the final.